Bridgette Saunders and Deborah Kalinke

-I also organise the annual Garden Gadabout – an open garden scheme in aid of the Sussex Beacon care centre.
-The scheme includes over one hundred private gardens around Brighton, Hove, and wider area, and provides a fantastic opportunity to look at ‘real’ gardens, discuss them with the owners – and of course, to support a local charity.
+For several years I helped organise the annual Garden Gadabout – a local open garden scheme in aid of the Sussex Beacon care centre.
+The scheme included over sixty private gardens around Brighton, Hove, and wider area, and provided a fantastic opportunity to look at ‘real’ gardens, discuss them with the owners – and of course, to support a local charity.
 In October 09 I published a book on allotment gardening (Allotment Gardening by Bridgette Saunders, The Crowood Press ISBN 978 1 84797 022 0).

 Where do you garden?

-As well as running The Garden House from here, we also open the garden several times in the year – either in support of local charities, such as The Sussex Beacon www.sussexbeacon.org.uk/gadabout/2009 , or as part of the National Garden Scheme www.ngs.org.uk
+As well as running The Garden House from here, we also open the garden several times in the year – either in support of local charities or as part of the National Garden Scheme www.ngs.org.uk

 So what inspired The Garden House?